-'''

-my @names = $file.get.split(' ');
+my @names = \$file.get.words;

-'''

 The right-hand side calls a method -a named group of behavior- named get on the file handle stored in \$file.
-The get method reads and returns one line from the file, removing the line ending. split is also a method, called on the string returned from get. split's single argument is a string containing a space character. split decomposes its invocant-the string on which it operates-into a list of strings.
+The get method reads and returns one line from the file, removing the line ending. words is also a method, called on the string returned from get. words decomposes its invocant-the string on which it operates-into a list of words, which here means strings without whitespace.
 It turns the single string 'Beth Ana Charlie Dave' into the list of strings 'Beth', 'Ana', 'Charlie', 'Dave'.

 Finally, this list gets stored in the array @names.
 The @ sigil marks the declared variable as an Array.
 Arrays store ordered lists.